-Get help navigating the maze of insurance coverage when it comes to treatment for co-occurring disorders, substance abuse or alcohol addiction.
+Even when you have health insurance, it can be difficult navigating the maze of insurance coverage for co-occurring disorders, substance abuse or alcohol addiction.

-Even if you’re an experienced researcher or very Web-savvy, in many cases you’ll only be guessing at what could be covered.
+Even if you’re an experienced researcher or very web-savvy, in many cases you’ll only be guessing at what services are covered.
 Do you have Blue Cross, Blue Shield or Anthem Blue Cross or Blue Shield?
 It makes a difference.
 And did you know that Blue Shield’s California network is yet another entity, one that isn’t national?
-By placing a call and having your insurance card in hand, we can help you sort through the myriad options and tell you how each one affects your coverage.
+By placing a call and having your insurance card in hand, we at Michael’s House can help you sort through the myriad options and tell you how each one affects your coverage.

 Some variations of insurance plans may work like HMOs, others like PPOs.
-Certain insurance companies may work only with their own providers or serve a large, less limited network.
-Certain providers reimburse the member instead of the provider and some get around the parity law through a loophole, but will pay for some “out of network” services.
+Certain insurance companies may work only with their own providers or serve a large network.
+Certain providers reimburse the member instead of the provider.
+Each insurance provider may handle their claims in a slightly different manner.
+But don’t worry.
+We’re here to help.

 Common Questions We Can Answer